essans/RasPi/docs/source/readthedocs.rst

    git config --global user.name "First Last"

-(2) Install a couple of packages needed to build the docs:
+and Install a couple of packages needed to build the docs:

 .. code-block:: bash